Tanguar Haor

+Flora and fauna

 Every winter the haor is home to about 200 types of migratory birds.
 In 1999–2000, the government earned 7,073,184 takas as revenue just from fisheries of the haor.
-There are more than 140 species of fresh water fish in the haor.
+There are more than 140 species of freshwater fish in the haor.
 The more predominant among them are: ayir, Cat fish, baim, tara, gutum, gulsha, tengra, titna, garia, beti, kakia.
 Gulli, balua, ban tulsi, nalkhagra and other freshwater wetland trees are in this haor.

 Plant species like Hizol (Barringtonia acutangula), Clematis cadmia, Crataeva nurvala, Euryale ferox, Nelumbo nucifera, Ottelia alismoides, Oxystelma secamone var. secamone, Pongamia pinnata, Rosa clinophylla, and Typha species are present.

+Houseboat

+It has become more popular as a tourist attraction due to the number of houseboats plying at Tanguar Haor.
+There is a big houseboat in Tanguar Haor.
+It is a huge, slow-moving barge used for leisure trips.
+This service is inspired from the houseboat Rabindranath Tagore used during his visit to Shilaidaha.
+It has been in service from since 2021.
+It is about 71 ft long and about 14 ft wide at the middle.